Generation Z in the United States: Religious tendencies

-In a 2016 poll, Barna found that Millennials and Generation Z were equally like to require factual evidence before believing in something and to consider the Bible to be at odds with science.
+In a 2016 poll, Barna found that Millennials and Generation Z were equally likely to require factual evidence before believing in something and to consider the Bible to be at odds with science.
 The same Barna survey revealed that the percentage of atheists and agnostics was 21% among Generation Z, higher than all previous cohorts.
-Moreover, unlike older demographic cohorts, young women are much more likely than men to be irreligious.
-Those who still hold private religious beliefs are also less likely to go to church.
+Moreover, whereas in the past, women were broadly more religious than men, during the 2020s, young women secularizing faster than young men, and have become just about as religious as men.
+Youths who still hold private religious beliefs are also less likely to go to church.
 When asked what their biggest barriers to faith were, irreligious members of Generation Z pointed to what they perceived as internal contradictions of the religion and its believers.
 Many also took issue with religious leaders' positions on certain social and political topics, such as abortion, homosexuality, and sex-abuse scandals of the Church.
 Young women in particular disapproved of the Church's emphasis on traditional gender roles, especially the subservience of women before men, and the culture of purity, such as the insistence that women must dress "modestly" because they were responsible for the thoughts of men.
 Living in the Age of Information, they found it easy to be disillusioned by religious teachings and to deconvert themselves.
 Women having access to higher education, having careers, and deprioritizing matrimony and reproduction were also contributing factors.